Find out why Lyon has been known as the world’s food capital for some 80 years with these top 10 facts on Lyon’s gastronomy.

 2. Because of the famous Les Halles de Lyon

-This is a reknowned, prestigious indoor market which was created in 1971, and renovated and renamed in honour of top French chef Paul Bocuse in 2006.
+This is a reknowned, prestigious indoor market which was created in 1971, and renovated and renamed in honor of top French chef Paul Bocuse in 2006.
 It can be expensive but if you are looking for the best regional products listed above or simply want to eat lunch or dinner, you will find what you need here.
 It is also worth visiting Les Halles de Lyon because Mr Bocuse can sometimes be seen chatting to traders and his suppliers.
 It’s easily accessible in central Lyon next to Part Dieu – another place you need to visit.

 3. Because of the outdoor markets